Siloam inscription: Translation

 As the inscription was unreadable at first due to the deposits, Professor Archibald Sayce was the first to make a tentative reading, and later the text was cleaned with an acid solution making the reading more legible.
 The inscription contains 6 lines, of which the first is damaged.
 The words are separated by dots.
-Only the word zada on the third line is of doubtful translation—perhaps a crack or a weak part.
+Only the word zadah on the third line is of doubtful translation, and the Hebrew letter zayn thought here to be interchanged with tzadi, meaning "its side".